-Spurlock says that the team at Rapid Financial Solutions made the decision to switch to CourtFunds — the company’s electronic payment disbursement solution for courts and justice systems — an easy one.
+Spurlock said that the CourtFunds team made the decision to switch from paper checks to electronic disbursements an easy one.

-“I remember having the first meeting with Rapid and light bulbs just went off in our heads,” she says.
+“I remember having the first meeting with the CourtFunds team and light bulbs just went off in our heads,” she says.
 “We realized it was going to save us so much money and so much time that we couldn’t justify not doing it.”